nestjs/docs.nestjs.com/content/recipes/swagger.md

 #### Tags

-In order to attach a controller to a specific tag, use `@ApiTags(...tags)` decorator.
+In order to attach a controller to a specific tag, use the `@ApiTags(...tags)` decorator.

 ```typescript
 @ApiTags('cats')